sekirocc/bigpanda/README.md

-Template to include seastar in your c++ project.
+Template code to include seastar in your c++ project.

-collect the minimun working peices from the `redpanda` project.
+I collected the minimun working peices of code from the `redpanda-data/redpanda` project, so you can use it as a starting point.

 # Prerequisite

 ```
-# we use lld to linker
+# use lld as linker

 sudo pacman -Sy lld